cayrusa/ShatteredAscension-PreludeBooklet/PreludeBooklet.md

 3. **Ground Assignment**.
 In initiative order, players with ground units, PDS or Space Dock assigned to a system may assign them to specific planets of that system.
 These units that did not get assigned to a planet must be placed on ships in the system with adequate capacity, or be destroyed.
 Saar Space Docks are not assigned to planets and stay in space.
 4. **PvP Invasion Combats**.
 Resolve Invasion Combats on each planet containing units of 2 or more players, until no two players have units on the same planet.
 In initiative order, each player resolves all their Invasion Combats with the next player in initiative order, then with the following player in initiative order, etc...
 If a player has multiple Invasion Combats with another player, they decide the order.
 5. **Ground Domain Counters**.
 Players resolve ground Domain Counters on planets they have units on.
 They then resolve ground Artifacts on planets they have units on.
 Artifact objectives are claimed instantly and provide Victory Points immediately.
 6. **Maneuver**.
 Each player gets to do one Maneuver.
-It consists in choosing a system and moving any number of their ships from adjacent systems to that system (pick-up is allowed, but not landing.
-Fighters can move independantly for that purpose).
+It consists in choosing a system and moving any number of their ships from adjacent systems to that system (pick-up is allowed, but not landing;  Fighters can move independantly for that purpose).
 Each player decides their Maneuver in secret.
 They are then revealed and carried out simultaneously.
 Finally, resolve Space Battles in systems containing ships of multiple players, in the same way as the *PvP Space Battles* step.
 Maneuvers may not happen in a system adjacent to an enemy Home System, unless there is a Collapsed Space-Time between the two systems.
 7. **Diplomats**.
 Diplomat Leaders may use their prelude-specific *Annexation Treaty* ability.
 8. **Planet Cards**.
 Players take the planet cards of the planets they now control (refreshed).
 Players who qualify for the Sovereign/Imperial Special Objectives immediately claim them.